- slide 1 of 11

 Rod and Staff Bible: 5th-10th Grade

 Rod and Staff is a Christian publisher, and so of course in addition to their Bible-based curriculum, they also produce a Bible study curriculum.
-At the time this article was published, their homeschool Bible study programs only went from 5th through 10th grades.
+At this writing, their homeschool Bible study programs cover grades 5-10.
 The set including the student text, teacher's manual, and test booklet is only $19.15, making it a very cost-effective choice for families wishing to add one of the homeschool Bible study programs to their curricula.

 Each book in the series features an introduction, questions about the Bible, questions for further thought, and background for each of the stories in the bible.
 Rod and Staff is a great option for families looking for a traditional Bible study program for a low cost.